raccodes09/ci-pp2-project/README.md

 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps:

-1. Log in to GitHub and locate the
+1. Log in to GitHub and locate [Premier League Quizzers](https://github.com/raccodes09/ci-pp2-project).
-1. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
-1. You should now have a copy of the original repository in your GitHub account.
+3. You should now have a copy of the original repository in your GitHub account.

 ### ***Making a Local Clone***

-1. Log in to GitHub and locate the
+1. Log in to GitHub and locate [Premier League Quizzers](https://github.com/raccodes09/ci-pp2-project).
-1. Under the repository name, click "Clone or download".
+2. Under the repository name, click "Clone or download".
-1. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
-1. Open Git Bash
+4. Open Git Bash
-1. Change the current working directory to the location where you want the cloned directory to be made.
+5. Change the current working directory to the location where you want the cloned directory to be made.
-1. Type git clone, and then paste the URL you copied in Step 3.
+6. Type git clone, and then paste the URL you copied in Step 3.
-1. Press Enter.
+7. Press Enter.
 Your local clone will be created.

 The site was deployed to GitHub pages.
 The steps to deploy are as follows: